-Clearly our 5-month and 10-month 'Dance Journey' program is more lengthy than the duration of our Summer Intensive and therefore our Summer Intensive provides young and aspiring dancers the opportunity for continued dance education during their summer vacation from school while doing so with a professional dance company.
-This gives participants and opportunity to introduce themselves of KCDC's movement language and to live the life similar to that of a professional company dancer.
+Clearly, our 5-month and 10-month 'Dance Journey' program is more lengthy than the duration of our Summer Intensive and therefore our Summer Intensive provides young and aspiring dancers the opportunity for continued dance education during their summer vacation from school while doing so with one of the top professional dance company.
+This gives participants an opportunity to introduce themselves of KCDC's movement language while living the life similar to that of a professional company dancer.

-The program cost is $1,950 USD for the 2-week intensive, $3,750 USD for the 4-week intensive, and $5,550 USD for the 6-week intensive.
+The program cost is announced annually on the main Summer Intensive page at www.kcdc.co.il/en/summer-intensive-dance-program.
 Participants may choose whichever program length they'd like to attend.
-The program fee includes room (accommodation), board (all meals), health insurance, classes and curriculum, and a tour in northern Israel.
+The program fee includes room (accommodation), board (all meals), health insurance, all classes, registration fee, and field trips throughout the country.

 This does not include the flight cost or transportation to/from Kibbutz Ga'aton (**see below for more information regarding transportation to Kibbutz Ga'aton).
-The tuition fee consists of a $400 USD registration fee which guarantees your spot in the session you chose and then we ask for the remaining tuition fee to be paid in one installment a month before the start date of the Summer Intensive.
+The tuition fee includes the registration fee which guarantees your spot in the session you chose and then we ask for the remaining tuition fee to be paid in one installment a month before the start date of the Summer Intensive.

 Who are the participants?
 What is the general level of dance and what is the participants' dance background?